p3trichorr/soal-shift-sisop-modul-1-I07-2021/README.md

 **b.
 Show All Error Messages With The Number Of Occurrences**

-In number 1b, we need to show all the error messages with the number of occurances
+In number 1b, we need to show all the error messages with the number of occurances.
 ```
 cat syslog.log|grep -o 'ERROR.*'|cut -d " " -f2-|cut -d "(" -f1|sort|uniq -c|sort -nr
 ```